One of the best ways to make money online in Ireland is by taking surveys for money.

 Fill in your profile with as much detail as possible.

-It takes some time, but if you can earn a couple of hundred euro a year completing surveys, it’s worth it.
+It takes some time, but if you can earn a couple of hundred euros a year completing surveys, it’s worth it.

 Lastly, remember taking surveys isn’t a way to replace your income, but it can definitely supplement it.